What is your morning routine?

 When I’m writing a book, I try to spend at least two hours every morning working on it.
 I often have interviews or calls, usually at least 1-2 a day and sometimes more, and typically 1-2 meetings as well.
-But, as much as possible, I try to reserve 8-11:00am for my own independent work.
+But, as much as possible, I try to reserve 8:00 to 11:00am for my own independent work.
 I drink sparkling water and listen to ambient music while I plow through my list of tasks and projects.

 How long have you stuck with this routine so far?

 I’ve settled into it over the past decade or so.
 Much of that time has also included a lot of active travel.
 I had a personal quest to visit every country in the world from 2002-2013, which required a lot of flexibility, but when I’m home I try very hard to keep to the routine.

 How has your morning routine changed over recent years?

 The morning routine hasn’t changed much.
 I’ve actually added more to an evening routine, which I realize is not the focus of this great interview series.
 At the end of the day I ask myself, “Did today matter?” and journal a few quick notes related to that question.
 I drink herbal tea and sometimes take melatonin to help with falling asleep.

 I can be a night owl on occasion, particularly when I’m traveling, but at home I try to be in bed by 10:00pm.

 Do you do anything before going to bed to make your morning easier?